Income Statement: Definition, Components, Format, & Examples

 Why do businesses prepare income statements?

-We must mainly remember one thing that a company does not operate wholly on owned funds, it borrows money from outsiders to run its operational activities.
+We must mainly remember one thing a company does not operate wholly on owned funds, it borrows money from outsiders to run its operational activities.

 • For investors – This statement will help them to decide whether to keep or sell the shares they own in the company.
 The investors also use the income statement to determine the ability of a company to pay dividends.